stonish/lb-stack-setup/doc/prerequisites.md

 ### CentOS 7 (e.g. a shared machine)

-Confirm that you are on CentOS 7 with
+You can check that you are on a CentOS 7 machine with

 ```sh
 grep PRETTY_NAME /etc/os-release